Particleboard Plant production Manufacturing

 Once the boards have been surface finished they are cut to size along their length and widths with a combination of saws, according to the dictates of the market.
 Particleboard is normally produced as 1220 x 2440 mm panels with thicknesses ranging from 3-35 mm, 19 mm being the most common.
 Generally boards are manufactured in the medium-density range of 400-800 kg per cubic metre, although high-density board of 800-1120 kg per cubic metre is used as core stock.

-Orignal source http://www.fao.org/3/T0269E/t0269e03.htm#1.3 plywood production如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+Orignal source http://www.fao.org/3/T0269E/t0269e03.htm#1.3 plywood production如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at email@example.com in time and we will delete it at the first time.